PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 to provide a display name for the new tenant.
 The **displayName** must be unique across all the profiles owned by a specific service principal.

-The API call to create a new service principal profile returns which a GUID in the **id** property which represents the profile id.
-In an application that uses service principal profiles, it's a best practice to display profile names and ids in a custom database so the application can lookup the id for a service principal profile when that's required.
+The API call to create a new service principal profile returns an **id** property with a GUID which represents the profile id.
+When developing applications that use service principal profiles, it's a best practice to store profile display names and ids in a custom database so the application can lookup the id for a service principal profile whenever it's required.

-If you are programming with the Power BI .NET SDK, you can call **Profile.CreateProfile** using the following code.
+If you are programming with the Power BI .NET SDK, you can call **Profile.CreateProfile** which returns a new **ServicePrinicpalProfile** object which makes it possible to discover the **id** property value of the new profile.

 <img src="./Images/ReadMe/media/image6.png" style="width:6.24in;height:0.84in" />